GareArc/petri-net-workflow-engine-test/DSL_EXAMPLES.md

       output: result_c
       config: { script: "process_batch.py" }

+    - id: merge
+      type: aggregator
+      inputs: [result_a, result_b, result_c]
+      output: final_result

   gateways:
     - id: sync_barrier
       type: barrier
       wait_for: [process_a, process_b, process_c]

-  tasks:
-    - id: merge
-      type: aggregator
-      inputs: [result_a, result_b, result_c]
-      output: final_result
-      depends_on: sync_barrier
 ```

 ### How the DSL Compiles

 - The `split` task becomes a transition with one input arc (`raw_data`) and multiple output arcs.
 Each firing duplicates the token into the three batch places, illustrating fan-out without manual bookkeeping.
 - `process_a/b/c` are independent transitions consuming their respective batches and producing results, so they can run concurrently.
-- The `sync_barrier` gateway creates a helper transition that waits until a token is present in each `process_*` completion place before emitting a synchronization token.
-This ensures the downstream `merge` task does not fire early.
+- The `sync_barrier` gateway expresses that all three processing tasks must complete before downstream work proceeds.
+The current compiler materializes a `<gateway_id>_complete` place; you can extend the DSL/compiler to add arcs from that place into tasks that should respect the barrier.
-- The final `merge` task consumes one token from each of the `result_*` channel places (plus the barrier signal if you modify the DSL to wire it explicitly) and emits to `final_result`.
+- The final `merge` task consumes one token from each of the `result_*` channel places and emits a single `final_result`.
+Because it waits on all three inputs, it effectively acts as a join/fan-in even without the barrier signal.

 ### Execution Story